Wang-Xinkai/Wang-Xinkai.github.io/_pages/publication.md

 ---

-Overall, I have published 13 papers in HPCA, ASPLOS, RTSS, TACO, SoCC, ICCD, IPDPS, etc., including 6 first-authored papers.
-Also, I have three first-authored papers in submission.
+Overall, I have published 14 papers in HPCA, ASPLOS, RTSS, TC, TACO, etc., including 7 first-authored papers.
+Also, I have two first-authored papers in submission.

 ### Conference